Yes, you can get a refund on a nonrefundable airline ticket.

 If your bank or credit card says so

 If you feel the airline hasn’t offered you the product it promised, you might be able to dispute the charge on your credit card (commonly called a credit card chargeback).
-Here’s more information how to file a credit card chargeback from the Federal Trade Commission.
+Here’s more information how to file a credit card chargeback the right way.

 Your rights to dispute a credit card charge are spelled out in the Fair Credit Billing Act.
 The law covers the quality of goods and services made with a credit card.